kylin-hunter/k-commons/k-jdbc/doc/binlog-table-monitor/binlog-table-monitor.md

   /**
    * test entry
    */

   public static void main(String[] args) {
     TableMonitor tableMonitor = new BinTableMonitor(getBinLogConfig(), getBinMonitorConfig());
-    //tableMonitor.reset(); // Reset the temporary save point.
+    tableMonitor.reset(); // Reset the temporary save point.
 If you need to reread the binlog,you need to call this method tableMonitor.setRowListener(new TestRowListener()); // set callback
     tableMonitor.start(); // start
   }